Bourgoin-Jallieu: History

+The Hôtel de Ville was built as a private residence and completed in around 1870.

 Geography

 Bourgoin is located 32 km from Lyon, 17 km from St Priest, the first suburb and 70 km from Grenoble.
 The town is next to the new town of l'Isle-d'Abeau and Saint-Exupéry International Airport.

 The Bourbre flows northwest through the commune and crosses the town.